 Networks Designated by Presbytery of the Miami Valley

 Campus Ministry Provides effective campus ministry at public institutions of higher education—Clark State Community College, Central State University, Miami University, and Sinclair Community College.

-Colombian Partnership Maintains and expands relationships established in the ten year-old partnership with Presbiterio de la Costa Norte de Colombia.
+Colombian Partnership Maintains and expands relationships established in the more than 20 year-old partnership with Presbiterio de la Costa Norte de Colombia.